October 19-21, 2018

 In 1964, Fr.
 John Maronic, O.M.I., founded a spiritual support group for people with disabilities or who were chronically ill, then known as “Victim Missionaries.”
 Its purpose was to encourage those with disabilities to reach out to others with disabilities, sharing their gifts and spreading the Good News of the Gospel.
 The name “Victim Missionaries” was changed in 1984 to “Victorious Missionaries,” signifying the positive, active

 “Although we have various disabilities, our spiritual abilities have been developed, and we are like one extended family learning about and bringing Christ into our lives.”
 Leonita Wittbrodt, Flint, MI

 Today, the Victorious Missionaries are comprised of a diverse group – laity and religious, women and men, the young and not so young.
-The VMs have eight chapters throughout the United States and one in Ireland.
+The VMs have six chapters throughout the United States.
 They meet regularly for spiritual growth, renewal, and fellowship.
 Members also take part in retreats and are called to a personal prayer ministry.
 “The Uplift,” a quarterly newsletter produced by the VM National Office, is sent to all members at no cost.

 Belleville, IL 62221-1023

 Bette Meyer: 618-394-6281